ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/README.md

 - [x] concluded that the result is due to the model not capturing class 0 enough (due to undersampling)

 #### Inference
-- [ ] create a csv with preds probability and real label
+- [x] create a csv with preds probability and real label
+- [ ] calculate recall, precision, accuracy, confusion matrix
+- [ ] identify different prediction issues
+- [ ] identify ways to resolve them

 #### Model Improvement